-Slightly wider than a dreadnought (16" at the lower bout!), but with the delicate curves of a 000, Martin M's body (sometimes called a 0000) may be one of the company's most interesting and versatile designs.
-Most of Martin's most popular designs were refined during the company's "Golden Era" of the '20s and '30s, but the M debuted in 1977.
+Slightly wider than a dreadnought (16" across the lower bout!), but with the delicate curves of a 000, the Martin M body (sometimes called a 0000) may be one of the company's most interesting and versatile designs.
+Most of Martin's popular designs were refined during the company's "Golden Era" of the '20s and '30s, but the M debuted in 1977.
 The body was a reaction to creative luthiers such as Matt Umanov and Marc Silver who re-constructed '30s Martin archtops with flat spruce tops.
-Once David Bromberg began playing one on stage, there was growing public demand for these powerful but articulate guitars.
+Once David Bromberg began playing an archtop conversions on stage, there was growing public demand for these powerful but articulate guitars.

 The Martin M-36 is the current Standard Series offering of the M body.
 It features a Sitka Spruce top and a three-piece East Indian Rosewood back and sides.
 In tribute to the tradition of three-piece backs, this one shows nice contrasting grain—a subtle, but gorgeous detail.

 There is no other Martin that sounds like an M-36.
 It's the perfect blend of big-body power and small-body clarity and shimmer.
 It packs power when you need it, but it's equally capable of delicate, articulate tones when you play with a lighter touch.

 Most Martin guitars use the same material for both the fingerboard and the bridge.
 Interestingly, the M-36 sports an ebony fingerboard and a rosewood bridge.
 This subtle nod to Spanish Classical builders offers the best of both words: the feel and tone of an ebony bridge, and the lighter-weight rosewood bridge to facilitate more movement of the top.

 - Body Size: M 14-Fret (0000-14 Fret)